What are Partial Hospitalization Programs?

 Often, when a person struggles with an eating disorder, they will also struggle with a mental illness.
 According to the National Eating Disorders Association, the following patients with eating disorders also struggle with a mental illness:2

-- an estimated 56 percent of people with anorexia nervosa
+- 56 percent of people with anorexia nervosa

-- an estimated 79 percent of people with a binge eating disorder
+- 79 percent of people with a binge eating disorder

-- an estimated 95 percent of people with bulimia nervosa
+- 95 percent of people with bulimia nervosa

 Depression and Eating Disorders